 Fort Constitution Historic Site is a great spot for a picnic.
 For more information click here.

 The most famous Rhode Island battle of the American Revolution is called the Battle of Rhode Island or the Battle of Quaker Hill.
 By August 1778, the British had occupied Newport, on Aquidneck Island, for almost two years.
-That month, Continental Army troops led by Gen. John Sullivan sailed from Tiverton to Portsmouth and set up a siege on Aquidneck Island.
+That month, Continental Army troops led by Gen. John Sullivan sailed from Tiverton to Portsmouth and set up a siege on Aquidneck.
 They planned to drive the British soldiers back to Newport and then recapture the town with the help of French naval forces.